aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 It is interesting to note that once the enemy became aware of aerial photography, he would camouflage the sites to hide what was there.
 However, the photo interpreter would make educated guesses based on the size of the camouflaged area, combined with other sources of intelligence.
-(reference)
+Interpretation Of Military Installations From Aerial Photographs, Jones, p.
+498 (reference)

 ### Quotes

 > Briefly stated, precision refers to the reproducibility of the measurement operation, whereas accuracy refers to the essential truth of the measurement, i.e. its nearness to the true value.
 Katz, page 351 (reference)

+> It is a serious and pernicious fallacy to believe that because computations are made with a modern electric calculator, "answers" can be written down embodying all the figures cast up by the machinations of the calculator.
+Katz, page 351 (reference)

+> If anyone wants to argue with this definition, let him write his own paper.
+Katz, Some Ramblings and Musings on Tactical Reconnaissance, page 1 (reference)

 > The logarithmic cycle on the interpreter's side of the rule will be 2.5 inches long, for four of these cycles are needed to cover the range 10⁴ to 1.
 > A ten inch logarithmic scale, such as the C scale on a standard 10 inch slide rule, can be read to approximately 0.1 %; hence the 2.5 inch log cycle can be read to about 0.4%-one part in 250.
 > It will become clear in the next section that such precision, if accompanied by the expected accuracy in manufacture, is at least ten times better than the accuracy of most photo-interpretation.
 Katz, page 350 (reference)

-> It is a serious and pernicious fallacy to believe that because computations are made with a modern electric calculator, "answers" can be written down embodying all the figures cast up by the machinations of the calculator.
-Katz, page 351 (reference)

 > It is clear from all of the foregoing material that:
 > a) In a truly vertical photograph dI/I may be 4%.